aliyumaigida/Emotion_Recognition/README.md

 # Emotion_Recognition
-This project aims to classify emotions in facial expressions using a convolutional neural network (CNN) mode
+This project aims to classify emotions in facial expressions using a convolutional neural network (CNN) model, specifically leveraging the InceptionResnetV1 architecture.
+The model is trained on a dataset of facial expressions labeled with seven distinct emotions: anger, disgust, fear, happiness, neutrality, sadness, and surprise.
+By processing images or video frames from a webcam, the model can predict the emotion of the subject in real-time.